Ankush2107/Callback-Closures_and_Promises/readme.md

 2. The purpose of a callback is to execute some code after the completion of other functions or processes.

-3.JavaScript has no native support for callbacks but we can achieve this using closures, promises and async/await.
+3. JavaScript has no native support for callbacks but we can achieve this using closures, promises and async/await.

 4. JavaScript does not have any built-in mechanism that allows us to implement asynchronous programming in JavaScript.